Elizabeth W. Stone

 Elizabeth W. Stone (June 21, 1918 – March 6, 2002) was an American librarian and educator and president of the American Library Association from 1981 to 1982.

-In 1988 she was awarded Honorary Membership in the American Library Association.
+In 1986 she was honored with the Joseph W. Lippincott Award.In 1988 she was awarded American Library Association Honorary Membership.
 In 1998 she was honored with the Beta Phi Mu Award for distinguished service to education for librarianship.

+Education

 Stone received her master's degree in library science in 1961 from the Catholic University of America.
 She joined the faculty of the Catholic University of America that same year.
 She went on to get her doctorate in public administration from the American University in 1968 and was named chair of Catholic University's Department of Library Science in 1972.
 The department became a School of Library and Information Science in 1981 and she retired in 1983.
+The Dr. Elizabeth W. Stone Lecture series was established in 1991 for her service to the school and the library profession.